Life Insurance Frequently Asked Questions

 What are the advantages of term life insurance?

-The easiest life insurance to understand (and the lowest cost to buy) is term life insurance which is why GEICO chose to offer it through Life Quotes, Inc.
+The easiest life insurance to understand (and the lowest cost to buy) is term life insurance which is why GEICO chose to offer it through our partners.

 Term life insurance provides straightforward death benefit protection without any expensive "cash value" or investment component add-ons.